 - Place, trace, or press the nature specimens you collect inside of it.

-- Print any of the free printable resources found below (use cardstock) for specific observations and activities
+- Print out the free printable templates found below for specific observations and activities.

 - Ranger Rick’s Nature Notebook Awesome yearly seasonal printable pages with activities!

 - Bird Observation Notebooking Page from the Notebooking Fairy [She also has an animal observation page]

 - What’s that bug? bird? animal? from The Crafty Classroom

 - Bug Observation Freebie from Teachers Pay Teachers

 - The Nature Connection: An Outdoor Workbook for Kids, Families, and Classrooms

 - Keeping a Nature Journal: Discover a Whole New Way of Seeing the World Around You